PuneetGopinath/Sanitizers/docs/FUNCTIONS.md

 ### Parameters

 <b>exceptions</b><br>
 &emsp;Do you want to enable exceptions?
-True/False
+True/False.

 ```php
 $sanitizer = new Sanitizer(true);
 ```

 <b>logger</b><br>
-&emsp;You can pass an instance of a PSR-3 compatible logger here
+&emsp;You can pass an instance of a PSR-3 compatible logger here.

 ```php
 $logger = new myPsr3Logger();